mikaells/RibDif/README.md

 Rscript ~/RibDif/MakeSpeciesHeatmap.R amplicons/Bacillus-v3v4.uc subtilis

-Turns out most of the reported overlap is because of a couple of odd (wrongly annotated genomes?) are mucking up the conclusion
+Turns out most of the reported overlap, in this case, is because of a couple of odd (wrongly annotated genomes?) are mucking up the conclusion